 Mark Fonville, CFP®

 Mark is the President of Covenant Wealth Advisors and is a CERTIFIED FINANCIAL PLANNER™ practitioner.
-Mark has over 18 years of experience in the areas of financial planning and investment management for individuals and families.
+Mark has over 18 years of experience in the areas of financial planning, investment management, and tax planning for individuals and families.

 Prior to joining the firm, Mark served as the Regional Director for Loring Ward, an investment management firm located in San Jose, CA with over $17 billion in assets.
 There, Mark served on the leadership team and provided investment strategy and consulting to some of the most experienced financial advisors in the country.

-Additionally, Mark has been featured in Kiplinger Magazine and the New York Times.
+Additionally, Mark has been featured in New York Times, Barron's, and Kiplinger Magazine.
 He is an accomplished public speaker on investment management and strategy, having spoken across the country at events for the Financial Planning Association, New York Life, Commonwealth Financial, Cambridge Investment Research, among others.

 Mark is an active member of the National Association of Personal Financial Advisors (NAPFA) and the Financial Planning Association (FPA).

 Mark graduated from Virginia Tech in 2001 with a BS in Finance and holds a Series 66 license.
-He is an active member of St. Mary's Church in Richmond, VA and enjoys time with his three children and wife, Katherine.
+He is an active member the Virginia Counsel of CEOs.
+On a personal level, Mark attends St. Mary's Church in Richmond, VA and enjoys boating and fishing near the Northern Neck of Virginia, and spending time with his three children and wife, Katherine.

 My Personal Story